snowmeltarcade/projectbirdracing/documentation/technical_architecture/technical architecture.md

 C++17 will be used.
 The latest version of Clang will be used.

 The code must compile on Windows, Mac, Linux, iOS and Android.
 Platform specific code must be kept to a minimum.
 Cross platform APIs and frameworks will be used.
 As much as possible, STL should be used.

+## APIs

+All APIs will be abstracted out into their own modules to keep code decoupled, testable and to reduce complexity.

+The following APIs will be used:

+### Windowing

+[SDL 2.0](https://www.libsdl.org/) is a cross platform, C++ API that works on all target devices.
+It handles window creation and destruction, full screen, screen resolutions and event loop management.

+### Graphics

+[SDL 2.0](https://www.libsdl.org/) is a cross platform, C++ API that works on all target devices.
+This will be used to setup the graphics device and handle window management.

+[SDL Image 2.0](https://www.libsdl.org/projects/SDL_image/) is a cross platform, C++ API that works on all target devices.
+It handles the loading of various image formats.

+Actual rendering will be done using [OpenGL 4.6](https://www.opengl.org/) for Windows, Mac and Linux and [OpenGL ES 3.0](https://www.khronos.org/api/opengles) for iOS and Android.

+### Input

+[SDL 2.0](https://www.libsdl.org/) is a cross platform, C++ API that works on all target devices.
+Input from the keyboard, mouse and touch screen is handled by the event loop.
+Joysticks and game controllers are handled by separate APIs.

+### Audio

+[SDL Mixer 2.0](https://www.libsdl.org/projects/SDL_mixer/) is a cross platform, C++ API that works on all target devices.
+It handles playing basic audio files.

+### Network

+[SDL Net 2.0](https://www.libsdl.org/projects/SDL_net/) is a cross platform, C++ API that works on all target devices.
+It handles TCP and UDP connections.

+### Scripting

+[v8](https://v8.dev/) is a cross platform scripting engine that uses JavaScript.
+The version is updated regularly, so the latest version will used when it is released.

 ## Client